jivoi/jivoi.github.io/index.md

 ---
 layout: home
-description: "A blog about programming, computers and other such stuff by EK"
+description: "A blog about programming, computers and other stuff by EK"
 tags: [computers, programming, Jekyll, blog, ctf, security, devops, sysadm, linux, unix]
 ---